If you notice any unusual activity, notify your bank immediately.

 - Keep an eye on your credit history.
 If someone gets access to your bank account, they could sign up for credit cards and other financial products that would affect your credit.
 Check your credit history if you think your account is at risk.

 - Sign up for text alerts.
 Apps and text alerts can send you a notification whenever your debit card is used.
 This can help you track spending and immediately know where and when your card is used.

 How banks keep your accounts safe from hackers

 Banks are liable

-If a hacker steals money from a bank, the customer won’t lose money; The bank is liable to refund money for fraudulent debit transactions.
-However, it’s important you report fraud as soon as possible, as the bank’s liability decreases over time.
+If a hacker steals money from a bank, the customer won’t lose money since the bank is liable to refund money for fraudulent debit transactions.
+However, it’s important to report fraud as soon as possible, as the bank’s liability decreases over time.

 If you report a lost or stolen card immediately and before it’s used, you can’t be held liable for any charges.
 If you report a charge within 48 hours, you could be responsible for up to $50, or up to $500 if you wait longer than two days.
 Beyond 60 days, your bank is no longer responsible for the lost funds and you might be out any money that was stolen.